Industry News

 Profile and behaviours

-People wanting to improve their physical condition, resume sporting activity, or follow a flexible training programme.
+People wishing to improve their fitness, resume a sporting activity or follow a flexible training programme.

 Usage behaviours

-Regular mobile app users, active on social media and receptive to wellbeing- and health-related content.
+Regular users of mobile apps, active on social media and responsive to content related to wellbeing and health.

 Campaign strategy